Deploy ONTAP tools for VMware vSphere

 -

-The information provided here is validated for proper patterns during installation process.
-In case of discrepancy, an error message is displayed on the web console, and you are prompted to correct any incorrect information provided.
+The information is validated during installation.
+If there is a discrepancy, an error message appears on the web console, and you are prompted to correct it.

 -

-Host names must consist of uppercase letters (A-Z), lowercase letters (a-z), digits (0-9), or the hyphen (-) special character.
-If you want to configure dual stack, specify the host name mapped to IPv6 address.
+Host names must include letters (A-Z, a-z), digits (0-9), and hyphens (-).
+To configure dual stack, specify the host name mapped to the IPv6 address.

 Pure IPv6 is not supported.
-Mixed mode is supported with VLAN having both IPv6 and IPv4 addresses.
+Mixed mode is supported with VLAN containing both IPv6 and IPv4 addresses.

 -